Redshirted rosters: No. 2 Baylor benefits from extra years

 Baylor isn't the only team benefitting from multiple players who either had to sit out a season to satisfy NCAA transfer requirements or took a redshirt year.
 Either way, it allowed plenty of development time with their teams.

-No. 19 Creighton has two senior starters and a key reserve, including leading scorer Denzel Mahoney, that transferred into the program.
-The starting lineup for No. 21 Wisconsin has three fifth-year seniors, among them top scorer D’Mitrick Trice and leading rebounder Micah Potter, who started his college career at Ohio State.
+No. 19 Creighton has two senior starters and a key reserve, including leading scorer Denzel Mahoney, who transferred into the program.
+The starting lineup for No. 21 Wisconsin has three fifth-year seniors, among them top scorer D'Mitrik Trice and leading rebounder Micah Potter, who started his college career at Ohio State.

-Both the Badgers and Baylor have starting fives with an average age of about 22 ½ years old.
-That makes them older than the starting lineup of the NBA’s Chicago Bulls.
+Both the Badgers and Baylor have starting fives with an average age of about 22 1/2.
+That makes them older than the starting lineup of the NBA's Chicago Bulls.

-They all could even come back for another year in college since the NCAA isn’t counting this season against the eligibility for players.
+They all could even come back for another year in college since the NCAA isn't counting this season against players' eligibility.
 That decision, and a blanket waiver for current transfers, removed the necessity of any players having to redshirt this season.

 Three former redshirts are in Baylor's starting lineup: Mitchell, Teague and bruising 6-5 forward/guard Mark Vital, a 24-year-old fifth-year senior.
 Vital verbally committed in September 2013 to play for the Bears and redshirted as a freshman in 2016-17 before becoming a regular in the lineup and one the nation's top defenders.